The Best Places To Go Bowling In Brisbane

 Things to Know

-Nearly all centres offer great specials, deals or discounts on bowling via their websites so it is a good idea to do a little research before you head out to make the day as budget-friendly as possible.
+Nearly all ten pin bowling centres offer great specials, deals, or discounts on bowling via their websites, so it is a good idea to do a little research before you head out to make the day as budget-friendly as possible.
 There are regular deals on sites like Groupon (affiliate link) for bowling as well.

-A fashion statement of their own, the ‘trendy’ bowling shoes are generally included in the cost of your game.
-Toddler size 5/6 is usually the smallest and these are a necessity to play.
-If you want socks and have forgotten your own you can usually purchase some from the centres if needed.
+A fashion statement of their own, ‘trendy’ bowling shoes are generally included in the cost of your game.
+Toddler size 5/6 is usually the smallest available and these are a necessity to play.
+If you want socks and have forgotten your own, you can usually purchase some from the centres too.

-Kids parties are catered for at all ten pin bowling centres and are a fantastic idea if you have a little one who is due to celebrate theirs.
+Kids’ parties are catered for at all ten pin bowling centres and are a fantastic idea if you have a little one who is due to celebrate their special day.
 Just call the centre nearest to you to find out more details.

 Ten Pin Bowling Venues in Brisbane

-Bowling costs $15 per person per game and if the kids want to have a game of laser tag as well this is $12 per person.
-You can book a lane from 10am until late 7 days a week!!
-Strike Wintergarden actually has a bar as well and so due to liquor licence rules no children are allowed in after 8pm at night.
+Bowling at Strike costs $40 for a family of 4 (2 adults + 2 children, 1 adult + 3 children, or 4 children) if playing a game before 4pm.
+You can book a lane from 10am until late 7 days a week!
+Strike Wintergarden also has a bar, so, due to liquor licencing rules, no children are allowed in after 8pm at night.

-Aspley 10 Pin Bowl is a hugely popular choice for families due to its great prices and numerous deals.
-Here, adults can play for $12.50 and kids are only $10 per game.
-The more games you play the cheaper it gets too!
-It is definitely a good idea to go to their website before you head in as the centre offers plenty of great deals at certain times of the week as well as some special food and play packages that are worth checking out.
-On Saturday and Sunday nights they have great deals like $5 games (not including shoe hire) or $20 for 3 games (including shoe hire) that may make for a bit of nighttime fun for kids.
+Aspley 10 Pin Bowl is a hugely popular choice for families, due to its great prices and numerous deals.
+Here, adults can play for $12.70 and kids are only $10 per game.
+The more games you play the cheaper it gets too (additional games are only $5 each)!
+It is definitely a good idea to visit the Aspley Ten Pin Bowl website before you head in, as the centre offers plenty of great deals at certain times of the week as well as some special food and play packages that are worth checking out.

-For something a little different why not head out for a drive to Caboolture and combine your ten pin with your golf?
-Along with 18 ten pin bowling lanes, Caboolture Bowl and Mini Golf also has a 9 hole mini golf course, amusement machines and laser force as well.
-If you are after some fantastic deals then you would be crazy not to check out the discount section on their website before going.
-Here you will find an array of specials for families as well as cheap Tuesdays info and golf and bowl packs.
-There are also vouchers for cafe and information on the weekend cheap game prices too.
+For something a little different, why not head out for a drive to Caboolture and combine your ten pin bowling with your golf?
+Along with 18 ten pin bowling lanes, Caboolture Bowl and Mini Golf also has a 9 hole mini golf course, amusement machines and laser tag to enjoy.
+If you are after some fantastic deals, then you would be crazy not to check out the discount section on their website before going.
+Here, you will find an array of specials for families, as well as golf and bowl packs.
+There are also vouchers for their cafe and information on birthday parties too.

-A large chain in both Australia and New Zealand, our Queensland Kingpin offering is based in Chermside and is well worth the longer drive from town if you are after a full day (or more) of fun.
-Kingpin promote themselves as the full package of entertainment and with bowling, arcades, laser tag, escape rooms, rope course and table tennis all available it’s not hard to see why.
-Along with the party lighting and music there is also a bar and a quality menu that boasts more than just your average cafe offerings.
-You can buy packages online and combine with their arcade games downstairs if this is something you are interested in.
+A large chain in both Australia and New Zealand, the Brisbane Kingpin venue is based in Chermside and is well worth the drive from town if you are after a full day (or more) of fun.
+Kingpin promotes themselves as the full package of entertainment and, with bowling, arcades, laser tag, escape rooms, karaoke and table tennis all available, it’s not hard to see why.
+Along with the party lighting and music, there is also a bar and a quality menu that boasts more than just your average cafe offerings.
+You can buy packages online and combine them with their arcade games downstairs if this is something you are interested in.

 So, next time you are looking for something different to do, an activity that is for the whole family and that is guaranteed to be both fun and competitive (in a good way!) then why not check out one of the ten pin bowling centres listed above.
 Just be sure to look on their sites for deals first and pack your socks!
 Happy bowling.